kfoozminus/cheatsheets/kubernetes.md

 - when controlling pods, `ip` contains all pod-ip's and `port` contains all the exposed port from the containers in a pod. so. cartesian product, right?

 - `10.0.2.2` gets the host machine from the VM. we can access this ip inside the cluster (as pod-ip)
 - ran a go server (which is running on localhost:8080 in my pc), now enterd `minikube ssh` and accesses this go server by `10.0.2.2` - how does this work? where do we get this ip?
-QJenny

 - endpoint live-config file for previous service example
 ```